 This dessert is a softball-size white ball accompanied by a single strawberry surrounded by three strawberry dots that presages what's inside the ball, a hint of what's to come.
 Crack open the meringue ball and find strawberry and banana cream inside.
 It's the best meringue we've ever had.

-After twenty-six years, ten of them with a Michelin star, Chef Bruno recently turned over the kitchen to his assistant of ten years, Chef Keishi Sugimura.
-(Also in the top photo.)
-But not much has changed at Le Benaton — in the latest edition of their restaurant guide, Michelin says, "Keishi Sugimura, the longtime second of Bruno Monnoir, is now alone in the kitchen.
+After twenty-six years, a decade of them with a Michelin star, Chef Bruno turned over the kitchen to his assistant of ten years, Chef Keishi Sugimura.
+But not much changed at Le Benaton — in the next edition of the restaurant guide, Michelin said, "Keishi Sugimura, the longtime second of Bruno Monnoir, is now alone in the kitchen.
 But be assured: the beautiful regional products and the creativity are still the program!
 The setting blends elegant wood and stone with a lovely terrace overlooking a Japanese garden."

 • Burgundy Accommodations…